jeremyrickard/do-porter/README.md

 #### Install The Bundle

 Now that you have build the bundle and generated a credential, you are ready to install the bundle.
-To do that, we'll use the `porter install` command.
+To do that, we'll use the `porter install` command, again with the `--tag` option.
 You'll need to pick a value for the `space_name` and `database_name` parameter.

 ```
 porter install --tag jeremyrickard/porter-do-bundle:v0.4.0 -c spring-music --param space_name=<SOME VALUE> --param database_name=<SOME VALUE>